 reconnaissance

 No use to just go to the race roadside on the Great Day; you will not know where to park, or where are the best viewing positions.
 By the time you reach the course on the Great Day, the road will be blocked off to normal traffic, so you will have to approach it from a side road.
 Therefore, if you are to see the Tour properly, there has to be a reconnaissance mission.
 You have to go out days before the Great Day and survey your chosen target zone.
 (Note well that if you intend to watch a big climb on the mountain roads, you will probably be involved in taking up your position the previous day and camping out overnight.
-For more details see Le Tour 4 - in the Pyrenées.)
+For more details see Le Tour 4 - in the Pyrenées (advice also applicable for the Alps).)

-Many of the of the best hotels, in the stage start towns, will have already been grabbed by the Team armies (les équipes) who, of course, have prior notice of the race route.
+Many of the best hotels, in the stage start towns, will have already been grabbed by the Team armies (les équipes) who, of course, have prior notice of the race route.
 If you manage to book into such a hotel, you will have not to mind the the broom cupboard allocated to you, the French drains or the local revellers.
 Many, many other spectators use camper vans, or carry tents in their cars.

 choosing your viewpoint